OISF/suricata/doc/userguide/upgrade.rst

             7.0 releases.
 It will not be provided in Suricata 8.
 Please fix any rules that depend on this behavior.
+- Application layer metadata is logged with alerts by default **only for rules that use application layer keywords**.
+For other rules, the configuration parameter ``detect.guess-applayer-tx`` can be used to force the detect engine to find a transaction, which is not guaranteed to be the one you expect.

 Upgrading 6.0 to 7.0
 --------------------